dsl-logo

 Statutory formula

-A flat 20% rate on the cost of the vehicle (excluding state charges such as stamp duty, registration and CBT).
+A flat 20% rate on the cost of the vehicle (excluding state charges such as stamp duty and registration).

 Operating cost